jnozzi/cocoadev.com/markdown/CppSharedPtrInCocoa.md

-*Discussion moved here because it did not fit on the General/CPlusPlusInCocoa page.*
+*Discussion moved here because it did not fit on the CPlusPlusInCocoa page.*

 Here is how you can use the excellent boost::shared_ptr class to manage scope for your objective-C objects, or just to adapt to a C++ interface.
 A template specialization of shared_ptr  can eliminate the redundant reference count, and improve performance, but is not necessary for basic use.
--General/JeremyJurksztowicz
+-JeremyJurksztowicz

 // Cpp Files.